wellcontent/wellcontent.github.io/_posts/2023-06-10-twitch-recent-monetization-tos-changes.md

 description: "On 6 June 2023, Twitch introduced significant updates to their Terms of Service and Monetized Streamer Agreement.
 These changes sparked backlash from the community, as creators face new monetization rules and restrictions."
 updated: 2025-03-09
 background: "https://images.unsplash.com/photo-1610041321327-b794c052db27?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1170&q=80"
+background_alt: "A top-down shot of a black headset and phone on a white desk with pink and blue lighting"
 categories: [streaming]
+redirect_from:
+  - "/twitch-recent-monetization-tos-changes"
+  - "/twitch-is-gaslighting-its-creators"
 tags:
   [
     twitch monetization,